kalazirys/kalazirys/README.md

 ## Hello World! 👋

 My name is Stefanía Herrera, but you can call me **kalazirys**.
 I'm portuguese transgender woman, 26 years old.
-I'm interdisciplinary Fashion Designer, That loves learning about programming languages, technology, astronomy, music and others stuffs.
+I'm interdisciplinary Fashion Designer, Dedicated to exploring the future of fashion: fashion art, wearable technology That loves learning about programming languages, technology, astronomy, music and others stuffs.
 I started to programmer as a 12 years old, in the [**VB.Net**](https://en.wikipedia.org/wiki/Visual_Basic_(.NET)) language (*Hard times*).

 <img align="right" src="re-l-ergo-proxy.gif" width="300" heigh  t="276"/>